benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 1.6.6 =
+* Fixed handling of custom stylesheets and template files with child themes in versions greater than 3.1

 = 1.6.5 =
 * Removed improperly used HTML5 details tag which forced position details into toggle in some browsers
 * Fix bug with summary display on resume